Choosing between Apollo and Kaspr for your B2B prospecting often comes down to five questions:

 The three platforms occupy entirely different positions on the AI spectrum.

-Apollo has invested in AI.
+Apollo has invested heavily in AI.

 Its AI sales assistant generates personalized email copy, builds prospect lists from natural language prompts, summarizes calls, and auto-updates CRM fields.
 The AI platform grew 500% year-over-year with over 50,000 weekly active users.
 For mid-market teams, this is useful automation that saves time on repetitive tasks.